 When planning permission is given it usually comes with a set of conditions and these are usually quite heavily peppered with clauses about road traffic including sight lines and parking.

 If you experience problems getting the permission you want then there are various levels of appeal you can go for but it pays to first of all make sure you are not wasting your time (and money).
 See Taking on the planners

 Change of use

 The Town and Country Planning Order puts uses of land and buildings into various categories known as ‘Use Classes’.
 If you want to change the use class (possibly without making any changes to a building) you may well have to apply for planning permissionthe legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning.
 See the Planning Portal site on this.

 To actually apply for outline planning permission: